catamphetamine/react-pages/MIGRATION.md

 * Removed `Promise` cancellation and the `cancelPrevious: true` Redux action parameter.

-Create a `react-website@3.x` branch of `webpack-example-` and add the list to the branch to the 3.x README.

 Check that sending forms with files (single, multiple) via `http` works.

 Check that the refactored http.request() populateErrorData() works (emulate an error on server side).